ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 - The product name, rating, and price can be placed in `<p>` tags with assigned classes `product-name`, `star-rank`, and `product-price`, respectively.

-Once you’ve finished, your page should look like this:
+Once you've finished, your page should look like this:

 {{ image('/static/img/courses/advanced/image7.png', 1512, 1162, caption='The result') }}

 ### Solution

-The portion of the page containing the product list should now look like this:
+The portion of the page containing the product list should now look like this:co

 [sourcecode:html]
 {% raw %}<main>